tomaszemek/kali-docs/encryption.md

 # reboot

 (after reboot, system will prompt password to the boot partition, which will after unlocking show GRUB menu and it will by default boot kernel with root volume being unlocked by key file from the initramfs; boot volume is first unlocked by passphrase during boot, but later again by key by systemd-cryptsetup, prior to mounting the /boot via fstab)
 ```

+## Additional encrypted volumes

+Adding more encrypted volumes be like:

+1. (optional: cryptsetup benchmark)
+2. cryptsetup luksFormat
+3. cryptsetup luksOpen
+4. initialize with /dev/urandom
+5. add to crypttab
+6. mkfs
+7. create mount point
+8. add fs to fstab
+9. generate key
+10. cryptsetup luksAddKey
+11. update crypttab

+Not sure if a device can be encrypted with LUKS on the go without data loss.
+Probably have to backup and restore.